 Mail and parcels destined to all regions of the U.S. continue to be delivered.
 However, Canada Post and our partner USPS are experiencing unprecedented volume across our networks.
-The increased volume combined with modified processes to protect employees and the public from the spread of COVID-19 are resulting in significant delays.
-The cumulative delays during processing in Canada and the U.S. are adding 5-7 days to normal delivery times for all services.
+The increased volume combined with modified processes to protect employees and the public from the spread of COVID-19 are resulting in delays.
+We have adjusted our delivery standards to better reflect expected delivery times.
 Consumers and business shippers should consider the additional delivery time when making commitments to recipients in the United States.

 Is mail being delivered to international destinations?

-International mail and parcel services are severely impacted by the evolving COVID-19 situation.
-Many international postal operators have suspended mail operations and there is less air transportation available.
-Service is flowing to and from a select number of destinations but the situation is rapidly evolving.
+International mail and parcel services are impacted by COVID-19.
+Some international postal operators have suspended mail operations and there is less air transportation available.
+Service is flowing to and from most destinations and the situation continues to evolve.
 We regularly update our list of available international destinations on our Delivery service alerts page.

 Is mail to international destinations delayed?

-For destinations where service is still available, expect significant and unpredictable delays.
+For destinations where service is still available, customers may experience delays.
+We have adjusted our international delivery standards to better reflect expected delivery times.
 Delays are the result of both limited air transportation and changes in how postal operators deliver.
 Like Canada Post, many international postal operators have introduced changes to eliminate customer interactions at the door and support physical distancing.
 These changes may delay delivery and signatures will not be available on some items.

 Our goal is to continue providing timely and reliable service.
-But in light of the current challenges, we have suspended the On-time delivery guarantee for Xpresspost-International until further notice.
+But in light of the current challenges, we have suspended the On-time delivery guarantee for XpresspostTM-International and PriorityTM Worldwide until further notice.

 Are mail and packages from other countries being delivered to Canadians?

-International mail and parcel services are severely impacted by the evolving COVID-19 situation.
+International mail and parcel services are severely impacted by COVID-19.
 Many international postal operators are experiencing delays and some have suspended operations.
 However, Canada Post continues to deliver all mail and parcels once they arrive in Canada.
 If you have ordered something from abroad, you may experience a longer than normal waiting period.
 You can check the status of trackable postal items coming to Canada from an international sender here.
 If you need more information, please contact the sender.